 When businesses and organizations utilize PaaS, they no longer have to worry about the details of ensuring that their application, SOLR or Coveo, etc. are all running smoothly.
 Their marketing teams and content authors are free to focus on their expertise and work through the web browser without having to deal with concerns about infrastructure.
 For many organizations, PaaS is a game changer—they no longer have to make a huge investment in infrastructure—they’re investing in experts who manage these services.

-In the meantime, if you’ve worked with a PaaS solution, we’d love to hear your thoughts on your experiences.
+If you’ve worked with a PaaS solution, we’d love to hear your thoughts on your experiences.
 Please add to the discussion via the comments below or Tweet Us, @Velir!